Lonnie D. Kliever: Career

 Outside of academia, Kliever was best known for his role in exposing a massive scandal involving SMU's football program in 1986 and 1987.
 As SMU's faculty athletics representative from 1984 to 1987, Kliever started an investigation into the program after a former player alleged that players were being paid.
 He worked very closely with the NCAA, with whom he had already gained a reputation for integrity.
 He insisted that SMU cooperate fully with the NCAA investigators, resulting in the NCAA enforcement staff supporting his proposal to limit SMU to nine games in 1987 and 1988.
-While the infractions committee ultimately imposed the "death penalty" on SMU by shutting down the program for the 1987 season, it praised Kliever for his work.
+While the infractions committee ultimately imposed the "death penalty" on SMU by shutting down the program for the 1987 season, it praised Kliever for the extensive and effective work he had done.